Nagpur explosives factory blast: 1 more person dies; toll rises to 9

 Nagpur: The death toll in the blast at an explosives factory in Maharashtra’s Nagpur district has gone up to nine with the last surviving person succumbing to his injuries, officials said on Sunday.

-Pramod Chavare died of his burn injuries at a private medical facility here on Saturday night, Dande Hospital's director Dr Pinak Dande told PTI.
+Pramod Chavare died of his burn injuries at a private medical facility here on Saturday night, Dande Hospital’s director Dr Pinak Dande told news agency.

 The blast took place at around 1 pm on Thursday at the Chamundi Explosives Pvt Ltd in Dhamna village under Hingna police station limits, around 25 km from the city.